 Promotion and retention decisions at all levels will be made based on student grades, attendance, and achievement as measured by various assessments which may include but are not limited to the Georgia Milestones Assessments.
 Retention decisions will be a joint decision made by teachers, parents/guardians, and school administrator(s).
-Appeals for promotion, retention, and/or grade placement decisions can be made in writing to the Superintendent of the School

-System within 30 calendar days of the decision.
+Appeals for promotion, retention, and/or grade placement decisions can be made in writing to the Superintendent of the School System within 30 calendar days of the decision.
 Retention for athletic/competitive purposes is prohibited.
-This will also result in ineligibility in high school per GHSA by-laws.
+Students in danger of being retained will be notified in writing after the first semester grades are posted.